pippim/pippim.github.io/programs/tim-ta.md

 </script>

 <div id="sample_laundry_div">
-A sample project for doing Laundry appears above when you have no projects defined.
-After adding your own project(s), you can delete the sample project.
+A sample project for doing Laundry appears above when there are no projects defined.
+After adding new project(s), the sample project can be deleted.
 </div>